 Sell Scrap Silver Coins & Bullion Coins

 Scrap silver coins are easy to sell.
 What you need is either knowledge about the weight of your coins or a simple scale to determine the weight.
 Either way is fine.
-Many coins in the US will be either99%, 90% pure silver or 92.5% pure silver (also known as sterling).
-Morgan dollar silver coins, peace dollar coins, quarter coins and many half dollar coins are 90% pure silver, for instance.
+Many coins in the US will be either 99%, 90% pure silver, or 92.5% pure silver (also known as sterling).
+Morgan dollar silver coins, Peace dollar coins, half-dollar coins, quarter coins, and many half-dollar coins are 90% pure silver.
 Many medals may be made of sterling silver.
-Typically, bullion coins are made of 99% pure silver and are often even marked “.999” what makes identifying them easier.
+Typically, bullion coins are made of 99% pure silver and are often even marked “.999,” which makes identifying them easier.
 After knowing the weight and the purity, calculating the current value is the easy part.
-You can either lookup the current silver price or you may use a silver calculator for getting an estimate.
+You can either look up the current silver price or use a silver calculator to get an estimate.

 Most renowned buyers will offer a very high purchase price for both, scrap silver coins and bullion coins.
 Getting back about 80% for scrap silver coins and about 95% for bullion coins seems to be fair.
 Watch out, many buyers such as pawn shops try to get away with offering you only 40% or 50% for you coins.